tamatamvan/quipper.github.io/_posts/2016-02-12-how-to-tame-time-zones-in-ruby-on-rails.markdown

 - The code being tested itself is not time zone-sensitive (BAD!)

 When this happens, try to check the test code first.
 If the tests still fail, then most probably the problem is with the tested code.

+### Side note

+To encourage the use of `Date.current`, we went as far as monkey patching `Date.today` and `Date.tomorrow` in our `spec_helper`!

+{% highlight ruby %}
+class Date
+  def self.today
+    raise 'Use Date.current instead of Date.today'
+  end

+  def self.tomorrow
+    raise 'Use Date.current + 1.day instead of Date.tomorrow'
+  end
+end
+{% endhighlight %}

 ## Take advantage of Time.use_zone